alyimran/Android-SDK/verification-without-ocr/README.md

 3. External Storage

 ## Integration
 Shufti Pro is offering two distinct formats of integration to its customers.
+The easiest way to itegrate is using Gradle packages (Library Module).
+All that you have to do is add a couple of lines of code in your Gradle files and sync.
+That's it.
 If you want to add Shufti Pro as a project module, you can integrate our SDK.
-If you are not looking for an additional project module, then you always have the option to choose Gradle packages (Library Module) for integration.
 Please make sure that you use only **ONE** format for integration.

-### SDK Installation Guide
-1. Select File → New → New Module → Import .aar package from top menu of Android Studio.
-2. Select the provided 'shuftipro-sdk.aar' file.
-3. Right click on 'app module' → Select 'Module setting'.
-4. Select 'Dependencies' from the right pane.
-5. Select '+' icon from the top right corner → select 'module dependency' → select 'shuftipro-sdk'.

 ### Gradle Packages Installation Guide
-If you are not looking to integrate our entire SDK into your project/mobile application, then you have the option to use Gradle package.

 You can opt for Gradle or even use Maven for this purpose.
 Below are the quick start instructions for package integration.
 Please make sure that you choose only **ONE** package to integrate Shufti Pro into your project.